austin-leung/Keys-to-Success/README.md

 ## English/Pseudocode Description of Algorithm:
 * Mark stone is visited

-* Decision: Is your current stepping stone, the treasure?
+* Decision: Is your current stepping stone the treasure?

-* Base Case (if yes):
+* Base Case (if true):

    * Do nothing.
 Stop the method.